WOGI: History

 and in November 1971, Coons sold both WOHI and WRTS to Frank Mangano for $290,493; however, the name of the company remained the same under the new owner.

 WRTS changed callsigns once again to WELA in May 1974.
 In the mid-1970s, WELA was an easy listening format.

 By 1981, the easy listening format was dropped in favor of a C&W format.
 By the late 1990s, the station had a classic hits format dubbed "Classic Hits 104."

 Keymarket purchased both WOHI and WELA in 2000.

 The new owner changed the callsign to WOGF on July 7, 2000, and adopted a country music format with the "Froggy" moniker; a format which continues today.

 WOGF recently changed its city of license to Moon Township, Pennsylvania from East Liverpool, Ohio.
 The tower location remains in Beaver County, Pennsylvania.

 WOGF assumed the callsign WOGI in 2009, a callsign that was previously used on 98.3, which is a station in Pittsburgh that Keymarket sold to EMF in 2009.
 The new callsign on 98.3 is WPKV.

 WOGI was partially simulcast on WOGG in Oliver, Pennsylvania for many years.
 The two stations had separate morning shows but were simulated throughout the day.
 In July 2020, the stations combined into a full simulcast are known as Froggy 104.3 and Froggy 94.9.

+WOGI dropped all of its local programming outside morning drive in October 2025.
+As of January 8, 2026 Trisha Tadpole is the current weekday morning show personality.
+The station now carries the Mainstream Country network from Westwood One full time.

+On August 5, 2026, Forever Media announced that it would sell WOGI to Family Life Ministries for $1 million.
+This marks the second deal between the parties; Family Life had closed on its purchase of WKPL in June.
+The country format remains on WOGG.
+Forever Media does not subscribe to Nielsen; iHeartMedia-owned rival WPGB held a 2.3 share in the June books, with Audacy's WDSY-FM at a 5.2.